ProgrammingFire/hashnode-blog/clol4whor000008l37dto5j3m.md

 ## Introduction

-So we know that for a lot of years, I have been a very enthusiastic full-stack developer.
-Back in the day, I used to enjoy writing backend more than frontend.
-This may be something I still like right now!
+If you know that I have been writing articles for 2 years or so and I have been in the software development world for more than 3 years and I enjoy writing and building backends more than frontends!
 Yeah, it's true, I enjoy writing backend more than frontend.
 But with the evolving Next.js Server Components and Server Actions.
 Do we still need a backend?
 Well, in my opinion, **We don't.**

 ## Why we don't need a backend?